Working with External Vendors

 - If you have a permanent staff member with the skills to do your own maintenance you need to let Web Services know who that staff member is.
 If the staff member leaves, you will need to contract out the work or replace them with no break in maintenance.

 Digital Pulp is the preferred vendor for Georgetown web projects.
-There is already a master contract and Digital Pulp worked on the new Top Tier and SFS sites: https://www.georgetown.edu/, https://sfs.georgetown.edu/, https://ccas.georgetown.edu/
+There is already a master contract and Digital Pulp worked on the new Top Tier, SFS, and SFS subsites like CCAS.

-The following vendors are also familiar with our accessibility and visual identity guidelines and have worked with Pantheon:
+For website builds the best vendor can be one that builds sites wth the functionality and design you need.
+The following vendors have worked on various Georgetown websites, are familiar with our accessibility and visual identity guidelines, and have worked with Pantheon:

 - Forum One worked on Center for Security and Emerging Technology